 An executive development programme, it’s accredited by the Small Business Charter and offers you support with the help of a one-to-one business mentor.

-Help to Grow Management is provided through businesses schools around the country, and you can book your space with one near you via the Small Business Charter website.
+The Help to Grow: Management Course is provided through businesses schools around the country, and you can book your space with one near you via the Small Business Charter website.

 Julian David, CEO of techUK, the trade association that brings together people, companies and organisations to realise the potential of digital technology, described the initiative as “an extremely welcome intervention by the government to help British businesses build back better”.